juanjoneri/Console/README.md

 ## Summary
 Draws a matrix in the terminal and updates its entries between | | and |X| to represent full cells.
-This allows for some useful and fun UI expreiences in the within the commmand line.
+This allows for some useful and fun UI experiences in the within the command line.

 ## Applications
 In this particular case two applications were made